AntonisAdams2003/Edge-plasma-and-particle-exhaust-system-modeling-of-Stellarators-and-Tokamaks/README.md

 ### 📄 `Subdivertor_Models_Comparison.py`
 Compares closed-form expressions estimating subdivertor pressure (NOT divertor pressure) against experimental measurements [3].
-Moreover, it provides bar plots for two of the models, to compare them with high-fidelity code results from [4].
+Moreover, it compares the outflux fractions for two of the models, with high-fidelity code results from [4].
 Import via:`from Subdivertor_Models_Comparison import [ModelName]`

 *   **`Varoutis_subdivertor`**: Regression expressions from [5].